 Christopher D. Wagner is chief operating officer for ZVRS and Purple Communications, both of which provide video telecommunications solutions to deaf and hard of hearing individuals and foreign language speakers.
 He is past president of the National Association of the Deaf (NAD), the nation’s premier civil rights organization representing the American deaf community, and serves as the chair of the National Technical Institute for the Deaf Foundation Board.
 Instrumental in the creation of the Florida Coordinating Council for the Deaf and Hard of Hearing, Wagner served as the first chair by appointment of then-Governor Jeb Bush.
 Previously he served as president of the Florida Association of the Deaf and the Florida Coalition for Disability Rights; as vice chair of the Governor’s Americans with Disabilities Act Working Group; and on the State of Florida Disability Task Force for Emergency Preparedness.
 Appointed by the governor August 29, 2006; reappointed April 17, 2007, December 9, 2008, and May 14, 2013.
 Reappointed for a term beginning October 4, 2018 and ending November 19, 2020 (subject to Florida Senate confirmation).

 |Owen B. McCaul

 Tallahassee (Leon County)

 Owen B. McCaul graduated from the Florida School for the Deaf and the Blind in 1982 and has been an assistant state attorney in Leon County since 1989.
 Mr. McCaul is active in several masonic organizations – J. Edwin Larson Lodge #361 (past master), Talwar Grotto (past monarch), Masters and Wardens Association for the Seventh Masonic District of Florida (past president).
 He currently serves as general counsel for State Attorney Jack Campbell.
-He represents the State of Florida in Leon County’s Felony Drug Court, Veterans’ Treatment Court, Baker Act hearings, and in numerous extradition matters, and represents the State Attorney’s office on the Leon County Criminal Justice Coordinating Committee and the Public Safety Coordinating Council.
+He represents the State of Florida in Leon County’s Felony Drug Court, Veterans’ Treatment Court, Baker Act hearings, and in numerous extradition matters.
+He also represents the State Attorney’s office on the Leon County Criminal Justice Coordinating Committee and the Public Safety Coordinating Council.
 He received his bachelor’s degree from Flagler College and Juris Doctor degree from the Florida State University College of Law.
 Appointed by the governor August 29, 2006, reappointed April 17, 2007, December 9, 2008, May 14, 2013, and February 2, 2018; term ends December 10, 2020.